MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 > [!IMPORTANT]
 > The original version of this book, published in 2017, recommended pinning a shortcut to the
 > taskbar to launch an elevated instance automatically every time you start PowerShell.
 However, due
-> to potential security concerns, I no longer recommended it.
-Any application you launch from an
+> to potential security concerns, I no longer recommend it.
+Any applications you launch from an
 > elevated instance of PowerShell also bypass UAC and run elevated.
 For example, if you launch a web
 > browser from an elevated instance of PowerShell, any website you visit containing malicious code
 > also runs elevated.